Advisory Opinions

 105. Advisory Opinions.

-1. Upon the written request of any official or employee*, including former officials and employees whose position was terminated within three years as well as people who intend to soon become an official or employee, the Ethics Commission must render, as swiftly as possible but in no event in more than fifteen days, a written advisory opinion with respect to the interpretation or application of this code.
-Any other person or entity may similarly request an advisory opinion, but only with respect to whether his, her, or its own action might violate a provision of this code.
+1. Upon the written request of any official or employee*, including former officials and employees whose position was terminated within three years as well as people who intend to soon become an official or employee, as well as any candidate, consultant, or person or entity doing business with the city or intending to soon do business with the city, the Ethics Commission must render, within fifteen days after the date of its next regular meeting, a written advisory opinion with respect to the interpretation or application of this code.
+If an earlier response is desired, an informal verbal or e-mail opinion will be provided by the Ethics Officer.
+For more information about advisory opinions, see Section 209 of this code.

 Cities might also consider allowing ordinary citizens to request advisory opinions when they believe there is a difficult conflicts question, and the relevant official or employee will not discuss the problem.